Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Introduction

 \section{Introduction}

-Establishing correspondences across multiple finite sets is a fundamental combinatorial problem that has long played a central role in many computer vision and other applications such as 3D model retrieval \cite{nie2018view}, shape matching \cite{sahilliouglu2020recent,gao2021isometric}, statistical shape modeling~\cite{yadav2023population,heimann2009statistical}, federated learning~\cite{liu2022deep}, and genomic data analysis~\cite{chen2019identification}.
-Typically, keypoints of semantically similar images, shapes, or other \emph{objects} are matched.
-These matchings must satisfy several practically motivated conditions, see \cref{fig:problem-description}:

-\begin{itemize} \item \emph{Uniqueness}.
+\IEEEPARstart{E}{stablishing} correspondences across multiple finite sets is a fundamental combinatorial problem important for, \eg, 3D model retrieval \cite{nie2018view}, shape matching \cite{sahilliouglu2020recent,gao2021isometric}, statistical shape modeling~\cite{yadav2023population,heimann2009statistical}, federated learning~\cite{liu2022deep}, and genomic data analysis~\cite{chen2019identification}.
+Typically, each \emph{object}, such as an image or shape, is represented by a set of \emph{keypoints}, which stand for semantically meaningful parts of an object.
+The task is to bring these keypoints into correspondence, or \emph{match} them.
+This matching must satisfy several conditions, see \cref{fig:problem-description}: \begin{itemize} \item \emph{Uniqueness}.
 Each keypoint of a given object can be matched to \emph{at most} one keypoint of any other object.
-If ``\emph{at most}'' is substituted with ``\emph{exactly}'', one speaks of a \emph{complete} and otherwise of an \emph{incomplete} matching.
-Due to occlusions and noise during the keypoint extraction, the incomplete formulation is preferred in practice.

-\item \emph{Cycle consistency}.
+If ``\emph{at most}'' is substituted by ``\emph{exactly}'', one speaks of a \emph{complete} and otherwise of an \emph{incomplete} (or \emph{partial}) matching.
+Due to occlusions or noise during the keypoint extraction process, the incomplete setting is prevalent in practice. \item \emph{Cycle consistency}.
 If keypoint $ 1 $ in object $ V^p $ is matched to keypoint $ 2 $ in object $ V^q $ and keypoint $ 3 $ in object $ V^r $, then keypoint $ 2 $ must be matched to keypoint $ 3 $.
-Similar transitivity conditions must hold for all matching cycles across arbitrary object subsets.

-\item \emph{Costs}.
-Matchings must be \emph{minimal} \wrt given costs, quantifying the similarity between all keypoints.
-Costs for $ d $ objects decompose into a sum of costs for each of the $ d(d-1)/2 $ object pairs.
+Similar transitivity conditions must hold for all matching cycles across arbitrary object subsets. \item \emph{Costs}.
+Matchings must be \emph{minimal} \wrt the given costs, quantifying the similarity between all keypoints.
+Costs for $d$ objects decompose into a sum of costs for each of the $ d(d-1)/2 $ object pairs.
 The latter, in turn, are sums of \emph{linear}, keypoint-to-keypoint costs and \emph{quadratic}, keypoint-pair-to-keypoint-pair costs.
-Quadratic costs allow the modeling of mutual geometric relations between keypoints, considerably improving matching accuracy~\cite{haller2022comparative}.
+Quadratic costs allow the modeling of mutual geometric relations between keypoints, considerably improving matching accuracy~\cite{haller2022comparative}. \end{itemize}